mmastrac/clitest/doc/src/reference.md

 # Reference

-This reference provides a overview of all clitest syntax elements organized by category.
+This reference provides a overview of all *CLI/test* syntax elements organized by category.

 ## Command Execution